harryho/blog-hugo/content/cache/golang/go-program-lang.md

 Because ReadWriter and ReadWriteCloser include all the methods of Writer, any type that satisfies ReadWriter or ReadWriteCloser necessarily satisfies Writer.
 Before we go further, we should explain one subtlety in what it means for a type to have a method.
 Recall from Section 6.2 that for each named concrete type T, some of its methods have a receiver of type T itself whereas others require a *T pointer.
 Recall also that it is legal to call a *T method on an argument of type T so long as the argument is a variable; the compiler implicitly takes its address.
 But this is mere syntactic sugar: a value of type T does not possess all the methods that a *T pointer does, and as a result it might satisfy fewer interfaces.

-An example will make this clear.
+Anexample will make this clear.
 The String method of the IntSet type from Section 6.5 requires a pointer receiver, so we cannot call that method on a non-addressable IntSet value:

 ```go
 type IntSet struct { /* ... */ }